-Members are expected to serve a three year term contingent upon a review of accomplishments and annual re-appointment by the ACGIH Board of Directors.
+Members are expected to serve a three-year term contingent upon a review of accomplishments and annual re-appointment by the ACGIH Board of Directors.
 Membership terms begin on January 1.
-The Committee Chair may consult with the members of the Committee prior to recommending appointment.
+The Committee Chair will consult with the members of the Committee prior to recommending appointment.
 Expectations for continuing membership include:

-- Attendance at and constructive contributions to meetings; - Participation in scheduled conference calls; - Satisfactory progress in completing assignments, as recorded in meeting minutes and the Committee work plan, including but not limited to preparing and reviewing Documentation each year.
+- Attendance at and constructive contributions to meetings, both in person and virtual; - Participation in scheduled video conference calls; - Satisfactory progress in completing assignments, as recorded in meeting minutes and the Committee work plan, including but not limited to preparing and reviewing Documentation each year.